Demi Rose Flashes Major Underboob In Shimmery Scarf Top

-Instagram sensation Demi Rose is showing off her jaw-dropping figure in another sexy social media snap.
+Instagram sensation Demi Rose showed off her jaw-dropping figure in another sexy social media snap.
 The 25-year-old shared a new photo to her timeline on January 28 where she rocked a scarf top that hardly contained her ample assets.

 Demi posed cliffside in the new photo as the sun was setting behind her in Ibiza, Spain.
-The influencer flaunted her incredible physique in the scarf which wrapped around her chest and tied around her neck.
+The influencer flaunted her incredible physique in the scarf, which wrapped around her chest and tied around her neck.
 The shimmery top revealed a hefty amount of underboob as her cleavage popped out from underneath the garb.
 She paired the top with a mid-rise floral skirt that left her tiny torso exposed.
-The fabric of the skirt had several golds and yellows weaving throughout it and had drooping layers that joined together at her sides.
+The fabric of the skirt had several shades of gold and yellow weaving throughout it and had drooping layers that joined together at her sides.

 The model looked off to the side as the photo was snapped and held her hands up in her hair.
-Her long dark locks were swept away from her face and cascaded down her back.
+Her long, dark locks were swept away from her face and cascaded down her back.

-In the caption of the post, Demi noted that her look was from Pretty Little Thing, the clothing company for which she is an ambassador.
-She also went into detail about where she was in Spain and its significance.

 In just a few hours, the sexy new post brought in over 155,000 likes and 1,200 plus comments.
 Fans of the model complimented her hot physique and revealing ensemble.